adeeconometrics/SQLLanguages/SQLConcepts.md

 The scope of SQL includes data query, data manipulation (insert, update and delete), data definition (schema creation and modification), and data access control.

-SQL has many types of statements makes it a collection of sublanguages which are commonly consists of:
+SQL has many types of statements makes it a collection of sublanguages which is commonly consist of:
 - [Data Definition Language](https://en.wikipedia.org/wiki/Data_definition_language) (DDL) - the sublanguage used for defining data elements.

 - [Data Manipulation Language](https://en.wikipedia.org/wiki/Data_manipulation_language) (DML) - the sublanguage used for manipulating data stored in the database such as inserting and deleting contents.

-- [Data Control Language](https://en.wikipedia.org/wiki/Data_control_language) (DCL) - the sublanguage used for controling the access of data stored in the database.
+- [Data Control Language](https://en.wikipedia.org/wiki/Data_control_language) (DCL) - the sublanguage used for controlling the access of data stored in the database.

 - [Data Query Language](https://en.wikipedia.org/wiki/Data_query_language) (DQL) - the sublanguage used for querying data within schema